 The embryo recipient undergoes testing to ensure she can physically manage pregnancy, including blood work and evaluation of the uterus to check for problems that could impact embryo implantation.

 The embryo recipient starts hormonal therapy to create the proper uterine environment for the embryo to successfully implant and grow.
-She may begin with birth control to suppress her menstrual cycle; following this, she’ll be given estrogen in increasing doses for 14 days.
-Around day 15, the estrogen is decreased and progesterone is introduced.
+She may begin with birth control to suppress her menstrual cycle; following this, her uterine lining is prepared with a course of estrogen and later progesterone, for about 15 days.

-Frozen embryo transfer is typically done between days 17 and 19 of the cycle.
+Frozen embryo transfer is typically done around day 15 of the cycle.
 It is a simple procedure with few complications and does not require anesthesia.

 The number of embryos transferred will depend on quality and cell stage of the embryos and the age of the woman at the time the embryos were created.
 A younger donor usually means fewer embryos implanted, but your feelings about multiple births are also considered.